 The AMT was introduced with the Tax Reform Act of 1969.
 It was set up in such a way that it only affected a small number of households nationwide.
-In 1986, the Tax Reform Act was amended and when it took affect, more households, including those in the upper middle class, became a part of the group impacted by the AMT.
+In 1986, the Tax Reform Act was amended and when it took effect, more households, including those in the upper-middle class, became a part of the group impacted by the AMT.

 How Does the AMT Work?

 Individuals and households are expected to pay a base amount of taxes.
-This is calculated through adding up income, subtracting deductions and determining the level of income taxes that should be paid.
+This is calculated by adding up income, subtracting deductions, and determining the level of income taxes that should be paid.
 There is an AMT deduction factored in to prevent those with middle to lower incomes from being included in the AMT.